 Kelly was director of this research project, undertaken by Tellus Institute and Sustainalytics for the Rockefeller Foundation.
 The research looked a a glaring blind spot in the natural food movement: worker welfare.
 Workers that produce and deliver food to consumers face some of the lowest paying jobs, the highest levels of food insecurity, and some of the most dangerous working conditions in the U.S. The project report, Worker Equity in Food and Agriculture [pdf], explores this commonly overlooked issue of worker welfare practices at the 100 largest and most influential U.S. companies.
 An executive summary of the report [pdf] and a slide presentation from a November 13, 2012 webinar are also available.

 Boards and committees

 Kelly is on the advisory board for the Sustainable Business Academy in Boston, aimed at bridging the gap between business people, academics and social innovators working to promote a new economy.
-She is also a director of Salem Alliance for the Environment in Salem, MA, where she lives.
+She is also an advisor to Salem Alliance for the Environment in Salem, MA, where she lives.
 Kelly previously was president of the board of the William Street Grocery Cooperative, in Madison, WI, and was director of a nonprofit real estate developer in Minneapolis.
 She has served on advisory boards for the Center for Corporate Governance and Accountability at George Washington University Law School, the Strategic Corporate Initiative, and the Newsweek listing of “Greenest Big Companies in America.”